Lightning - lightning data delivered in UALF

 If there are no lightning events recorded during a given interval it will return an empty file.
 Files are written every 5 mins on the dot, eg. 12:05:00Z, 12:10:00Z etc.

 This service will not deliver lightning data older than 48 hours.
-Historical lightning data may be available on http://data.met.no/ some time in the future.
+Historical lightning data are available on Frost:

 Available is implemented.
 For efficiency, empty files are omitted from the list.